MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-business-continuity-and-disaster-recovery.md

 ## Disaster recovery design recommendations

-- Use VMware Site Recovery Manager when working with Azure VMware Solution in both primary and secondary sites.
+- Use [VMware Site Recovery Manager](/azure/azure-vmware/disaster-recovery-using-vmware-site-recovery-manager) when working with Azure VMware Solution in both primary and secondary sites.
 Primary and secondary sites are also known as protected and recovery sites, respectively.
 The first diagram shows a high-level overview of continuous vSphere replication.
 The second diagram shows the primary and secondary site components in detail.

   :::image type="content" source="../_images/eslz-bcdr-5.png" alt-text="Diagram that shows a high-level example of continuous vSphere replication between two Azure VMware Solution sites.":::

   :::image type="content" source="../_images/eslz-bcdr-6.png" alt-text="Diagram that shows a detailed example of continuous vSphere replication between two Azure VMware Solution sites." border="false":::

-- For mission critical applications [Zerto](/azure/azure-vmware/deploy-zerto-disaster-recovery#scenario-3-azure-vmware-solution-to-iaas-vms-cloud-disaster-recovery) and [JetStream](/azure/azure-vmware/deploy-disaster-recovery-using-jetstream) are available as disaster recovery solution for AVS private cloud.
+- For business critical applications [Zerto](/azure/azure-vmware/deploy-zerto-disaster-recovery#scenario-3-azure-vmware-solution-to-iaas-vms-cloud-disaster-recovery) and [JetStream](/azure/azure-vmware/deploy-disaster-recovery-using-jetstream) are available as disaster recovery solution for AVS private cloud.
 JetStream and Zerto are built on the foundation of Continuous Data Protection (CDP), using VMware vSphere API for I/O filtering (VAIO) framework, which enables minimal or close to no data loss.
 It also enables cost-effective DR by using minimal resources at the DR site.

 - Use [Zerto](/azure/azure-vmware/deploy-zerto-disaster-recovery#scenario-3-azure-vmware-solution-to-iaas-vms-cloud-disaster-recovery) if Azure IaaS virtual machines are the disaster recovery target for the Azure VMware Solution private cloud.